 Rad Power RadMini Step-Thru vs. Rad Power RadExpand 5

-I’ve had my RadMini for about nine months.
+I’ve had my RadMini for a couple of years.
 Recently, Rad Power discontinued the RadMini Step-Thru and replaced it with the RadExpand 5.
 For the most part, they are almost the same bike although the RadExpand 5 is $100 more.
 So if you’re thinking of getting a RadExpand 5, my RadMini Step-Thru review should be really helpful.

 I’ve also included some key differences between the RadMini Step-Thru and RadExpand 5 in my review.
 In most cases, the RadExpand 5 actually improves upon the things that I didn’t love about the RadMini!